Ballcapz/260-Final-Project-Productivio/README.md

 This software tracks cpu/ram usage, has a todo list tab, a tab to save important dates, and a money flow tab to track earning and spending.
+All the necessary data is stored in a local MySQL db file